pdevito3/craftsman/README.md

 ## Upcoming Features

-I'm currently working through a deep example project the really dogfood things and will be making updates around my finding from there.
-I also want to harden up the frontend work with NextJS soon as well and get that more widely available.
-If any React devs want to help with this definitely let me know!
+You can find some highlights below.
+I have some reminement items in the pipe and I'm working through a deep example project the really dogfood things and will be making updates around my finding from there.

-Have a request for something you don't see below?
+Have a request for something you don't see in the project?
 Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

-### Coming in 0.22
+### Some 0.22 highlights

 ✅ Move from Sieve to [QueryKit](https://github.com/pdevito3/querykit)